erthink/libmdbx/README.md

 18. Ability to open dbi-table with simultaneous setup of comparators for keys and values, via `mdbx_dbi_open_ex()`.

-19. Ability to find out if key or value are in dirty page.
+19. Ability to find out if key or value is in dirty page.
 This may be useful to make a decision to avoid excessive CoW before updates.
 Implemented via `mdbx_is_dirty()`.

 20. Correct update of current record in `MDBX_CURRENT` mode of `mdbx_cursor_put()`, including sorted duplicated.